 The Families First Coronavirus Response Act (FFCRA, H.R.
 6201) was signed into law March 18, 2020.
-It becomes effective in no more than 15 days, or by April 1, 2020.
-The FFCRA covers a myriad of topics, from student meals and additional federal funding to states for unexpected unemployment claims to certain tax changes.
-Two sections are of specific importance to teachers and other school district employees:
+The FFCRA covered a myriad of topics, from student meals and additional federal funding to states for unexpected unemployment claims to certain tax changes.
+The FFCRA expired December 31, 2020.
+While Congress passed legislation in late 2020 extending many of the benefits provided under the FFCRA, it chose not to directly extend the two leave sections that are of specific importance to teachers and other school district employees: Expanded Family and Medical Leave (EFML) and Emergency Paid Sick Leave (EPSL).
+The new legislation did extend the tax credits an employer could claim if it chose to continue providing EFML or EPSL, but the employer can decide whether to continue to provide the leave.

 Emergency Family Medical Leave Expansion Act (EFMLEA)